-- It is impossible to be re-admitted to the University in the semester following the one that includes the day of one's withdrawal from the University. - Those who are permitted re-admission may have to attend all or some of the subjects that they have already completed. - Each person is only given one opportunity for re-admission. - The School stipulates that its students can stay registered for a maximum of three years before being promoted to the second year.
-It is impossible for students who face an Administrative Withdrawal as the result of failing to proceed to the second year in three years' time to be re-admitted to the University.

-• Time limit for re-admission
+- It is impossible to be re-admitted to the University without a certain period passing after withdrawal.
+For more information, please contact the Administrative Office, Faculty of Letters, Arts and Sciences. - Those who are permitted re-admission may have to attend all or some of the subjects that they have already completed. - Each person is only given one opportunity for re-admission. - The School stipulates that its students can stay registered for a maximum of three years before being promoted to the second year.
+It is impossible for students who face an Administrative Withdrawal as the result of failing to proceed to the second year in three years' time to be re-admitted to the University. - Time limit for re-admission